FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 * copy the new binaries over the old ones, or
 * deploy the new version to a new directory and copy the appsettings.json over from the old version.

-In both cases, check the :ref:`releasenotes` to see if settings have changed, or new settings have been introduced.
+In both cases, check the :ref:`vonk_releasenotes` to see if settings have changed, or new settings have been introduced.
 If you want to adjust a changed / new setting, copy the relevant section from appsettings.default.json to your own appsettings.json and then adjust it.

 Commenting out sections